Code-Institute-Submissions/arc-bionics-new/README.md

 - In mobile view, the navigation bar shows as Home being below the other 2 links.
 This still functions well.

 - In various handheld devices, the gallery page shows images with more margins as usual, the images still show but this does not effect the page as a whole.

+## Deployment

+###  Github Pages

+This project was deployed to github by following these steps below..

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh.
+6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+7. You have now deployed the project and this process is completed.

+## Credits

+### Code

+- The Code content was directly inputted by myself with help from Code Institute LR Mini Project and [W3Schools](https://www.w3schools.com/)

+- [Media Queries](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) was used for mobile first responsiveness as well as fitment for other devices.

+### Contents

+- All content including HTML and CSS was added by the developer of the website.

+- Colour properties and additional hex values was added from [Hex Color Tool](https://www.hexcolortool.com/)

+-  Content of website was made in pre planning phase by forming a script  which can be found [here](documentation/Arc-Bionics-Script-docx)
+    - *Note, some of the content from the script  was not added in the final product*

+### Media

+- Images used in  the website were added by [Pexels](https://www.pexels.com)
+    - Some images were then edited by [Pixlr](https://pixlr.com) and were also renamed to make file adding in the code more easier.

+- Logo creation was my own work as listed above.

+- Icons used within the website were added from [Font Awesome](https://fontawesome.com/)